top of page

 In 2016, I went full circle and was offered 'Bella' by Brian Hawkins, who let me have Amanda some 29 years earlier.
 She is the image of Hanvale Winter Jasmine, who was Dougal's dam.
 Bella made her mark in the showring gaining her Junior Warrant at just 14 months, her first CC at 15 months plus two Breed Club Best in Show awards before giving us the most beautiful litter of three babies from which we kept Hanvale Polly Shelby.
 On her return to the showring at the end of the Summer of 2018, she took the RCC at Bournemouth, her first show, then another Breed Clubs BIS, the CC at Belfast and another RCC at Collie Association all before the end of the year.
 She started 2019 with BOB at Boston Championship Show, with a Group Shortlist, British Collie Club Rough Collie of the Year Best Bitch and overall Runner Up, before taking her Champion Title in style together with Best in Show at Northumberland and Durham Collie Club Championship Show in April and a further CC at London Collie Club in June of that year.
 We focused our attention on Polly for the rest of 2019, and then we all had the best part of two years out of the ring due to COVID.
 Bella had another year at home while we campaigned Polly to her title and then in July 2022, Bella came back out in style with best of breed at the Collie Association Summer show and by August she had annexed another three CCs (all with Best of Breed) and a RCC at four consecutive shows.

 After a complete wardrobe change, Polly ventured back out into the showring at the end of 2023 and won three classes and two CCs.
-In total, the small, select Hanvale Kennel has now won 32CCs and 17RCCs with dogs in our own ownership (not including those others bred by us).
+In total, the small, select Hanvale Kennel has now won 34CCs and 19RCCs with dogs in our own ownership (not including those others bred by us).

 I was granted my first judging appointment in 'my breed' when I was just 14 and have judged Rough Collies in England, Ireland, Scotland & Wales as well as in Spain, Belgium, Italy & Norway and very much enjoy judging abroad.
 I am approved also to judge Smooth Collies at CC level, and Border Collies and Shetland Sheepdogs at open show level.
 My degree is in Osteopathy (both human and canine) and I specialise in lower limb biomechanics - though I knew the anatomy of a dog long before that of a human.

-Simon started judging Rough Collies after ten years with the breed, and is now approved to judge the breed at CC level and we both now serve on the committee of the Midland Collie Club, myself as Secretary, to do our best to 'put back' into the dog show world.
+Simon started judging Rough Collies after ten years with the breed, and is now approved to judge the breed at CC level and we both now serve on the committee of the Midland Collie Club, myself as Secretary, and Simon as Vice President, to do our best to 'put back' what we can into the breed, and into the dog show world.

 Hannah Walder